Your secret weapon against overwhelm & being ignored

 You’ll have to promote your creation.
 And, yes, yourself at the same time.

-It’s an essential step — one you can’t do without3 — however unsexy and uncomfortable, sleazy and undesirable it may feel.
+It’s an essential step — one you can’t do without1 — however unsexy and uncomfortable, sleazy and undesirable it may feel.

-Apart from the bad examples4, what’s keeping you from promoting, marketing, and selling, are all the messages about it you’ve heard, adopted, and repeated ever since.
+Apart from the bad examples2, what keeps you from promoting, marketing, and selling, are all the messages about it you’ve heard, adopted, and repeated ever since.

 The truth is, they are wrong, unhelpful, and counterproductive to your success.